Crime in America.Net-Updated in November of 2014.

 We have a reader request; she asks about recidivism of people released from prison (arrests, convictions, returns to prison).
 The report below summarizes the four principle studies:

-Possibly one of the most significant studies on recidivism (defined for this report as a return to prison) was offered by the Pew Center on the States, Pew Safety Performance Project and released in April, 2011.
+Another study on recidivism (defined for this report as a return to prison) was offered by the Pew Center on the States, Pew Safety Performance Project and released in April, 2011.

 The study analyzed returns to prison for 33 states for those released in 1999 and 41 states for those released in 2004 making the study the most comprehensive analysis of returns to prison ever done.